tommyettinger/anim8-gdx/README.md

 // match.
 The other file-writing classes don't do this; PNG8 doesn't currently support a palette per-frame,
 // while AnimatedPNG doesn't restrict colors to a palette.
 See Dithering Algorithms below for visual things
 // to be aware of and choices you can make.
+// You can also use FastGif in place of AnimatedGif if you don't target GWT; it may be a little faster.
     AnimatedGif gif = new AnimatedGif();
 // you can write to a FileHandle or an OutputStream; here, the file will be written in the current directory.
 // here, pixmaps is usually an Array of Pixmap for any of the animated image types.